Results-based funding

 RESULTS-BASED FUNDING FOR SAFE DRINKING WATER IN ZAMBIA

-Our new working paper, co-authored with the Government of Zambia and the University of Oxford, explores how results-based funding can improve safe drinking water in Zambia’s public schools and healthcare facilities at national scale.
+This working paper, co-authored with the Government of Zambia and the University of Oxford, explores how results-based funding can improve safe drinking water in Zambia’s public schools and healthcare facilities at national scale.

 Data Audit: 2022 - 2023